 The drawback of using CSS Hero is that it doesn’t offer the flexibility and advanced customization options that a landing page builder offers.

-For instance, you can’t add elements like contact forms, social media buttons, opt-in forms, countdown timers, and more using CSS Hero.
+For instance, you can’t add elements like contact forms, social media buttons, opt-in forms, or countdown timers.

 With that in mind, let’s see how you can use a landing page builder to customize specific password-protected pages in WordPress.

-Customizing a specific password-protected page is easiest with SeedProd, which is the best WordPress website and page builder.
+Customizing a specific password-protected page is easiest with SeedProd, the best website and page builder for WordPress.

 Upon activation, you’ll see SeedProd’s welcome screen in your WordPress dashboard.